“If there’s any kind of magic in this world it must be in the attempt of understanding someone.”

 • Living with chronic illness profoundly impacts every aspect of your life, including employment, social life, relationships, parenting, and so much more.
 It affects your sense of self-worth and identity as you adjust to having limited capabilities in an ableist world where productivity is considered paramount.
 Many chronic illnesses and disabilities are invisible to the outside world, which often means that they are misunderstood or not believed - sometimes even by the people you are closest to or the doctors you turn to for treatment.
 Here your challenges will be heard, validated, and seen by someone who understands.

 • Grief isn’t just something we “get over.”
 It reshapes us.
 Whether you’re mourning a loved one, the loss of a relationship, a hoped-for future, or even a version of yourself, grief can feel heavy, disorienting, and incredibly lonely.
-Emotional trauma often lives in the same space — showing up in the body, in relationships, and in the stories we tell ourselves about who we are.

 • Burnout isn’t a sign of weakness: it’s a sign that you’ve been carrying too much for too long.
 The exhaustion, irritability, numbness, and sense of drowning in responsibilities can make even the simplest tasks feel impossible.
 You may find yourself longing for rest but unable to access it.